ST. GEORGE — A new bicycle skills park promising to be the biggest of its kind in Southern Utah will begin construction this month in St. George.

 Existing paved walking and bicycle trails will also be completely preserved, and additional paved connecting trails will be built for walking, running and non-motorized biking.

-“It’s never going to be easy for those people that live in these neighborhoods to see something changing,” Councilman Jimmy Hughes said of the park’s pending construction, explaining that the city has been proactive in building a variety of venues to appeal to the widest scope of recreational pursuits.
+“It’s never going to be easy for those people that live in these neighborhoods to see something changing,” Councilman Jimmie Hughes said of the park’s pending construction, explaining that the city has been proactive in building a variety of venues to appeal to the widest scope of recreational pursuits.

 “I know there’s some negative impacts to this site,” Goble said, “but there’s so many positives to this site, as well, that the positives outweigh the negatives that this facility will create.